OfficeDev/office-js-docs-pr/docs/excel/custom-functions-data-types-concepts.md

 > [!NOTE]
 > Custom functions do not support the full functionality of the enhanced error objects offered by custom data types.
 Custom functions can accept custom data types error objects, but the custom data type error object may not be maintained throughout calculation.
 At this time, custom functions support the errors included in the [CustomFunctions.Error object](/custom-functions-errors.md).

-## How to enable custom data types for custom functions
+## Enable custom data types for custom functions

 The custom data types integration with custom functions is currently only available in public preview.
 To try out this new feature, you need to join the Office Insider program, adjust your Office update channel, and customize your Script Lab settings.
 The following sections outline these steps in more detail.